imodoye94/edge-functions/README.md

 # edge-functions
-## Edge functions in NodeJS for the Mediverse sync layer
+## Edge functions in PSQL for the Mediverse sync layer
 - These functions in the psql-functions folder are the postgres PLPGSQL functions that run the sync in Mediverse.
 The NodeJs functions are not here but moved to the `functions-container` repo for clear separation - JS from SQL.

 ## Collaborative editing via CRDT